dscsjsu/sjsu-gdsc-website/README.md

 This theme is using a widget system.
 A page can contain one or multiple widgets which are the sections of the page.

+Edit the markdown file in the `./content` folder accordingly to add more contents.

+Below are the important directory for this website.
 ```bash
 ├── assets
 │   ├── js #put all custom local js in this folder